“Jamie, your marketing report was excellent. The charts were well done and easy to read. I really appreciate your hard work on this!”

-3. Kudos at all hands If your employee appreciates public recognition, give a shout out at the next all-hands meeting.
-This will make the individual feel appreciated and expose the rest of the company to the great work being done by others.
+3. Kudos at all hands.
+If your employee appreciates public recognition, give a shout-out at the next all-hands meeting.
+This will help the individual feel appreciated and expose the rest of the company to the great work being done by others.

 For the team